 Students are expected to formally drop or withdraw from the course if they no longer wish to participate.
 See the program's Academic Calendar for applicable deadlines.
 In some cases, the University may automatically drop students for inactivity and/or for failure to pay tuition.
-It is crucial for students to communicate with the DESS (ahc-dess@ufl.edu) about their status in the course, and about any tuition deferments or other special conditions related to their tuition payment.
+It is crucial for students to communicate with the DESS (Ahc-dess@ufl.edu) about their status in the course, and about any tuition deferments or other special conditions related to their tuition payment.
 Any student who remains enrolled in the course after the drop/add deadline is considered tuition-liable, unless exempted by University petition.
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: here.
+The official UF Attendance Policy can be found here.

-Make-up Policy
+Make-up Policy: